EMLL 29th Anniversary Show: Event

 In the first of only two confirmed matches on the show both Benny Galant and Cavernario Galindo "bet" their hair on the outcome of their best two-out-of-three falls Lucha de Apuesta hair vs. hair match, which came about after a long and intense storyline between the two participants.
 Galant proved successful, defeating Galindo two falls to one, and forcing Galindo to have all his hair shaved off after the match.
-The second confirmed match saw the Spanish born Antonio Poza successfully defend the NWA World Middleweight Championship against Karloff Lagarde in three falls.
+The second confirmed match saw the Spanish born Antonio Posa successfully defend the NWA World Middleweight Championship against Karloff Lagarde in three falls.